isabelc/WooCommerce-Show-Attributes/readme.txt

 = 1.0 =
 * Initial release.
 == Upgrade Notice ==

+= 1.6.4 =
+Fixed missing attributes on the Cart page for variable products.

 = 1.6.2 =
 Fixed a fatal error.
 New PolyLang translation support for attribute names.
 This plugin requires WooCommerce 3.0 or higher.